 8. When considering shared accountability in PMs, one must carefully consider the level of analysis (e.g., individual, practice, system), the time frame of the analysis, the attribution of subjects to a denominator and definitions for the numerator (i.e., what constitutes success), and the different care settings (e.g., inpatient, outpatient, home care).

 9. Reward or penalty incentives attached to PMs should account for all factors that influence the measure, including clinician and system performance and patient ability to implement treatment recommendations.

 10. The goals of patient-based performance measurement should be to enhance patient and family engagement and achieve better outcomes and care experience.
 Future research should both examine how the design and implementation of these programs influences their effectiveness, and should assess for potential unintended consequences.

-Keywords: Motivation, Process Assessment (Health Care), Patient Care Team, Morbidity, Decision Making, Social Responsibility, Diagnosis-Related Groups, Cost of Illness, Reward, Social Class, Institute of Medicine (U.S.), Risk Adjustment, Self Care, Patient Selection, Quality of Life, Delivery of Health Care, Accountable Care Organizations, Health Status
+Keywords: Motivation, Process Assessment, Health Care, Patient Care Team, Morbidity, Decision Making, Social Responsibility, Diagnosis-Related Groups, Cost of Illness, Reward, Social Class, National Academies of Science, Engineering, and Medicine, U.S., Health and Medicine Division, Risk Adjustment, Self Care, Patient Selection, Quality of Life, Delivery of Health Care, Accountable Care Organizations, Health Status

 < Back to Listings